Rhinemann/mage-hack/src/chapters/Factions.typ

 #sfx(
   "It's Gonna Blow",
-  [Double your Sphere when overloading, boosting or otherwise push the limits of one of the gadgets and tools that you use.
+  [Double your Sphere when overloading, boosting or otherwise pushing the limits of one of the gadgets and tools that you use.
 Grow Paradox once immediately.], )

 #sfx(